Portland Acting Classes

 Sundays @ 1pm-4pm | $220

 This class is designed to help actors reclaim ownership of their craft.
 Using a self-chosen monologue as a working laboratory, actors will explore the beliefs, fears, and habits that often undermine their confidence and creativity in the audition room.
 This class focuses on how to create work that feels personally necessary, treat every audition as an opportunity for meaningful artistic practice, and hold authentic power and confidence every time you walk in the room.
+(Level: Intermediate/Advanced)

 Price: $220 | REGISTER